libra2org/libra2-core/ecosystem/indexer-grpc/indexer-grpc-fullnode/README.md

-# Aptos Indexer GRPC on Fullnode
+# Libra2 Indexer GRPC on Fullnode

 This opens a GRPC endpoint on the indexer.
 A client (e.g. worker) connects to the endpoint and makes a request.
 The GRPC endpoint would maintain a stream and sends transactions back to the client on a batch basis.
 Note that transactions within a batch may be out of order.